chinatsu/mwt/README.md

 There should be a request named `GetInitialData` or `GetJobAdditionSettings`, these have the POST request payload we need to look at.

 To set the variables, running something like `export MRH_SESSION=MRHSession-cookie-value-here` should do the trick.
-Do this for every defined field.
+Do this for every defined field in the table above.

 ⚠️ `ASP.NET_SessionId` changes rather often, so things might break and you'll have to update the environment variable to get things going again.